Why Indices Count the Total Number of Black Hole Microstates (at large N): Acknowledgements

 \section{Acknowledgements}

+The author is grateful to S. van Leuven and L. Ruggeri for useful discussions, and to S. van Leuven for correspondence.
 The work of the author is supported by the INFN grant GSS (Gauge Theories, Strings and Supergravity).
 Subsections~\eqref{sec:BHIntro} and~\eqref{sec:BHIntro2} partially overlap with two sections of the summary of~\cite{Cabo-Bizet:2018ehj} to appear in the \emph{Proceedings of the 2025 International Congress of Basic Science: Frontiers of Science Awards}.
 The initial idea for this work emerged during the preparation of that summary paper.